RSSerpent/RSSerpent/docs/contribution/index.md

 !!!note
     If you need to manage multiple versions of Python on your system, checkout [pyenv](https://github.com/pyenv/pyenv).

+!!!note
+    If you are using Windows, you will need to set the environment variable `PYTHONIOENCODING=utf8`.

 !!!warning
     Currently RSSerpent does **not** support Python 3.10.